RenderKit/openvkl/doc/compilation.md

     standard Linux development tools.
 To build the examples, you should also have some version of OpenGL.

--   Additionally you require a copy of the [Intel® SPMD Program Compiler (ISPC)](http://ispc.github.io), version 1.14.1 or later.
+-   Additionally you require a copy of the [Intel® Implicit SPMD Program Compiler (Intel® ISPC)](http://ispc.github.io), version 1.14.1 or later.
     Please obtain a release of ISPC from the [ISPC downloads page](https://ispc.github.io/downloads.html).

 -   Open VKL depends on the Intel RenderKit common library, rkcommon. rkcommon is